thiccaxe/VentureChat/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```
+Update: I don't think that the following is actually allowed under the GPLv3 (or a later version) license, so if that is the case then the code is also under GPLv3.
+Otherwise:
 License for the changes by thiccaxe:

 Copyright 2022 thiccaxe